anttisalonen/progbook/rst/httpserv.rst

 After having used Flask a bit, you might have wondered "what's actually happening?"

 In essence, Flask receives HTTP requests from the browser over the network, and sends HTML data back to the browser which then displays it.
 But we should dig a bit further here.
+In fact, let's write a simple HTTP server ourselves; a program that will communicate with the browser over the network and send HTML files to it.

 OSI model
 =========